 UK/European Union Postgraduate Loans

-The UK Government has confirmed that non-means tested loans of up to £10,000 will be available to students studying for postgraduate masters courses from the 2016-2017 Academic year.
+Loans of up to £10,000 are available to eligible students studying for postgraduate Master’s courses from the 2019-2020 Academic year.
 To be eligible, students will need to be English domiciled.
 EU students, and individuals falling within certain specified categories, may also be eligible.